If you’re looking for a new way to straighten your hair, you might be debating between using a flat iron or a heat straightening brush.

 Flat iron vs Straightening Brush

-Straightening brushes use heated bristles to straighten the strands, and since you are just running them through the hair, they are a gentler option than straighteners.
+Straightening brushes use heated bristles to straighten the strands, and since you are just running them through the hair, they are a gentler option than flat irons.

 Flat irons have plates that press down on the hair, putting direct heat on both sides of your strands, which can be more damaging to your hair.

-Another thing to consider is that flat irons can sometimes cause tugs and snags, while straightening brushes are less likely to cause breakage.
+Another thing to consider is that flat irons can sometimes cause tugs, snags, and hair breakage.

 If you’re looking for a way to straighten your hair without damaging it, you may want to consider using a straightening brush instead of a flat iron.